jeantardelli/web-dev-flask/README.md

 Web Development with Flask
 ==========================

-This repository contais the source code of a web application using Flasky.
+This repository contais the source code of a web application using Flask.

 License
 =======